Tencent/ncnn/docs/how-to-use-and-FAQ/FAQ-ncnn-produce-wrong-result.md

 ncnn::Mat in_rgb = ncnn::Mat::from_pixels(bgr_data, ncnn::Mat::PIXEL_BGR2RGB, w, h);
 ```

+### image decoding

+JPEG(`.jpg`,`.jpeg`) is loss compression, people may get different pixel value for same image on same position.

+`.bmp` images are recommended instead.

+### interpolation / resizing

+There are several image resizing methods, which may generate different result for same input image.

+Even we specify same interpolation method, different frameworks/libraries and their various versions may also introduce difference.

 ### Mat::from_pixels/from_pixels_resize assume that the pixel data is continuous

 You shall pass continuous pixel buffer to from_pixels family.